-Okay, before we get started here, we have to understand a few things about butterflies and creating bio-diverse butterfly habitat.
-For one, attracting and keeping butterflies hanging about in your patch means that you need to provide tucker and shelter for them at every stage of their lifecycle.
-Yup, that means from caterpillar right through to the attractive adult life phase… so if you can’t stand the grubs, get out of the (butterfly) garden!
+Before we get started, we need to understand a few things about butterflies and creating biodiverse butterfly habitat.
+Attracting and keeping butterflies in your patch means that you need to provide food and shelter for them at every stage of their life cycle.
+That means from caterpillar right through to the attractive adult life phase… so if you can’t stand the grubs, a butterfly garden may not be for you!
 As the American comedian George Carlin once said, the caterpillar does all the work, but the butterfly gets all the publicity!
 Butterflies should be a welcome addition to the garden, and, just like loads of native critters, they need all the help we can give them to ensure that don’t disappear from our gardens altogether.
-But, as we are helping them, they are helping us, by pollinating a range of plants and providing a important link in the good old food chain!
+But, as we are helping them, they are helping us, by pollinating a range of plants and providing a important link in the food chain!

-There are about 400 odd species of butterfly in Australia with a significant number of these living on a wing and a prayer due to habitat loss, and removal of key food plants.
-The bulk of our Aussie butterflies are confined to the tropics, but every state and territory has their own little collection of Lepidoptera (fancy scientific name for the butterfly and moth family), a large proportion of which are dead simple to attract to your patch.
+There are about 400 species of butterfly in Australia with a significant number of these living on a wing and a prayer due to habitat loss and removal of key food plants.
+The bulk of our Australian butterflies are confined to the tropics, but every state and territory has their own range of Lepidoptera (scientific name for the butterfly and moth family), a large proportion of which are simple to attract to your patch.
 So, how do we do it?
-Well, by following a few simple design principles, your garden will be beautified by butterflies in no time!
+Just follow a few simple design principles and your garden will be beautified by butterflies in no time!

 Designing Your Butterfly Garden

 As with all types of garden, the first thing that has to be considered in the construction of a butterfly garden is the position.
-Butterflies are delicate wee things, and are not huge fans of wind, but they love the sun!
+Butterflies are delicate and do not like wind, but they love the sun!
 Butterflies use the early morning sun to warm themselves and retreat to cooler, shadier places during the heat of the day.
-A spot that is fairly sheltered and protected, but cops a far bit of sun is ideal… but there is a catch.
-These little stunners love moisture, not always that easy in a full sun spot.
+A spot that is fairly sheltered and protected, but gets a fair bit of sun is ideal… but there is a catch.
+Butterflies love moisture – not always that easy to supply in a full sun spot.

-My suggestion is to dig a couple of small, shallow depressions, and periodically fill these up with water… the butterflies will thank you for it.
+Our suggestion is to dig a couple of small, shallow depressions, and periodically fill these up with water… the butterflies will thank you for it.
 In return, you may be fortunate enough to be treated to a display of “puddling”, where butterflies land on these moist depressions and suck the water out of the soil.
-This often happens “en masse” and is pretty impressive!
-Whack a couple of flattish rocks into you butterfly garden to give your fluttering friends a place to land and sun themselves, and, if you pay close attention, you may be able to watch the butterflies “courting” each other!
-Awwww… how sweet!
+This often happens en masse and is quite impressive!
+A few flattish rocks into your butterfly garden will give your fluttering friends a place to land and sun themselves, and, if you pay close attention, you may be able to watch the butterflies “courting” each other!

 The Need for Feed

-You know what I love… a good feed!
-I always have, ever since I was a little tacker… and so do butterflies.
-The key to a really successful butterfly garden is to provide both food (and shelter) for all stages of butterfly life; from the egg, to the caterpillar, to the butterfly and then over again.
-Caterpillars like food plants, while the beautiful adults love a feed of nectar.
-So, what kind of plants should we whack in?
-Well, there are some general rules of thumb that apply to most butterflies, but, like people, some butterflies can be a bit fussy and have specific dietary requirements (more on these later).
+The key to a really successful butterfly garden is to provide both food and shelter for all stages of butterfly life – from the egg, to the caterpillar, to the butterfly and then over again.
+Caterpillars like food plants while the beautiful adults love a feed of nectar.
+So, what kind of plants should we plant?
+There are some general rules of thumb that apply to most butterflies, but, like people, some butterflies can be a bit fussy and have specific dietary requirements (more on these later).

 As always, it is important to avoid planting any plants that have the potential to be invasive.
-Unfortunately, one of Australia’s worst garden escapees, Lantana camara, is also a fantastic butterfly attracting plant, and they probably helped spread this plant throughout our bushland.
-But our native butterflies are happier with some locally native tucker, so avoid the exotics, and go for local plants!
+Unfortunately, one of Australia’s worst garden escapees, Lantana camara, is also a fantastic butterfly attracting plant, and butterflies probably helped spread this plant throughout our bushland.
+But our native butterflies are happier with some locally native species, so avoid the exotics and go for local plants!

 Food Plants for Caterpillars and shelter for Eggs

-Alright, we need to be honest here… caterpillars have voracious appetites, and can eat every edible part of their preferred food plants.
-If gardening for butterflies, it is important to overcome the fear of caterpillars, and accept that some well munched plants are a sign of a good, working, butterfly gardening.
+Caterpillars have voracious appetites, and can eat every edible part of their preferred food plants.
+If gardening for butterflies, it is important to overcome the fear of caterpillars and accept that some well munched plants are a sign of a good, working, butterfly garden.
 Great egg-laying and caterpillar-munching plants include:

 Shrubs and Trees: Wattles (Acacia sp.), Bush Peas (Pultenaea sp.), Purple Fan Flower (Scaevola sp.)